mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 ##### Scaling

+First let's talk about performance vs scalability.

+Performance problem - your system is slow for a single user Scalability problem - your system is fast for a single user, but slow under heavy load

+Latency - time required to perform some action Throughput - number of actions we can execute  per unit of time

 Two major ways to scale.
 Vertical scaling is making server more powerful so it can handle more loads.